xpack/web-jekyll/pages/core/xcdl/guide/packages.md

 ### `name`

 A string that must uniquely identify the project node in the local repository hierarchy.
-It does not need to match the GitHub repository name, althought usually it is closely related.
+It does not need to match the GitHub repository name, although usually it is closely related.

 The parent path must have at least one level, and generally defines the originator of the package (user or organization).